litong01/atom/README.md

 ```
 curl -o astra -sL https://tinyurl.com/yc89kjvf && chmod +x astra
 ```
+It is best to move `astra` to a directory in your $PATH

 ## One-step ACS deployment
+All the command should run from your polaris root directory

 1. ### Create k8s cluster and stand up ACS
 ```
    astra up